desko27/react-call/README.md

 > If more than one call is active, they will render one after the other (newer below, which is one on top of the other if your CSS is position fixed/absolute).
 It works as a call stack.

 > [!WARNING]
-> Since it's the source of truth, there can only be one `Root`.
-Avoid placing it in multiple locations of the React Tree at the same time, an error will be thrown if so.
+> Since it's the source of truth, there can only be one `Root` mounted per createCallable().
+Avoid placing it in multiple locations of the React Tree loaded at once, an error will be thrown if so.

 # Passing Root props